17 Best Corsican Recipes for Mediterranean Cuisine Lovers

 Corsican Herb Tart

 One of the distinctive features of the Corsican landscape is its grasslands known as the maquis.
-The maquis are home to a variety of wild herbs including mint and nepeta.
+The maquis are home to wild herbs including mint and nepeta.
 A cousin of the catnip plant, nepeta has a lemony mint flavor.
 Nepeta gives the Corsican Herb Tart its unique Corsican flavor.
 Mint and nepeta are often combined with other Corsican mainstays such as thyme, marjoram, and parsley to make it.

 The body of this savory tart comes from sauteed chard or spinach, leeks, and onions.
 To these ingredients, many cooks add brocciu or similar melting cheese.
 Adding pine nuts can really make this tart classy.
 Baked in a flaky, buttery crust and topped with a little zest of lemon, this delightful tart would make an excellent light dinner in early summer or late spring before the heat of the day is too strong.